 - Reduce your no-show percentage to improve your bottom line

 Who should attend?
 Anyone in your practice with an interest in reducing no-show patients and legal risks they create for your practice should attend this expert-led online training.
 This includes, but isn’t limited to: Practice/Clinic Managers, Administrators, Surgery Center Administrators, Front Desk Managers, Scheduling Managers, Providers, etc.

 No-show patients do more than cost your practice tens of thousands of dollars a year.
 If you don’t handle them carefully, they can seriously increase your practice’s liability.
 Also, they can result in lack of patient care follow-up and malpractice-driven lawsuits.

-Unfortunately, you’re never going to be able to completely stop all no-show patients, but you can significantly reduce them and cut your legal risks with the proven strategies you’ll receive from this attorney-led online training.
+Unfortunately, you’re never going to be able to completely stop all no-show patients, but you can significantly reduce them and cut your legal risks with the proven strategies you’ll receive from this upcoming, attorney-led online training.
 Don’t wait, sign up today.